 Data Classification – A methodology through which records are categorized into levels of sensitivity.
 The categories facilitate appropriate access and use of the records.

-- Sensitive: Protection of the record is required by state and/or federal law or by Colorado College policy; classified as Sensitive, but achieving Colorado College’s mission requires that certain faculty, staff or student workers have access;
+- Sensitive: Protection of the record is required by state and/or federal law or by Colorado College policy; classified as Sensitive, but achieving Colorado College’s mission requires that certain, specific and limited, faculty, staff or student workers have access;

 - Confidential: Generally not available to the public;